-So, how do bamboo sheets wear?
+So, do bamboo sheets wear well?
 Bamboo sateen requires delicate care and is much softer than bamboo twill making it more vulnerable to wear and tear.
-Twill is stronger than sateen, more durable but it is vulnerable to shrinkage and not as comfortable.
+Twill is stronger than sateen and more durable but it is vulnerable to shrinkage and not as comfortable.

 When it comes to bamboo sheets it’s important to research all the various options so that you can make the best-informed choice possible.

 The weave of the fabric determines how the sheets will feel, look, and wear.
-Both bamboo sateen and twill are both made from 100% bamboo but the difference in weave changes the way they feel, their texture and can have an impact on the durability of the sheets.
+Both bamboo sateen and twill are both made from 100% bamboo fabric but the difference in weave changes the way they feel, and their texture, and can have an impact on the durability of the sheets.

 Sateen is a type of weave that is one-yarn-under and three-yarn-over.
 Sateen is commonly used by designers and manufacturers to help produce soft, glossy, increased thread count bedding with a solid, compressed texture.
 Due to the larger thread count, sateen sheets provide a silky feel and shiny look that some say is better than silk itself.
 This makes sateen a great vegan alternative to silk sheets.

-The exposed yarns form the one-yarn-under and three-yarn-over weave makes sateen fabric slightly more gentle than it’s twill weave equivalent.
+The exposed yarns from the one-yarn-under and three-yarn-over weave make sateen fabric slightly more gentle than its twill weave equivalent.
 This delicacy in material requires that the owners of the sheets take special care of them with regular washing as per the manufacturer’s instructions.

 - 2 times softer than twill due to extra exposed yarn.